2 Manual Setup

 System Dependencies

-Here is the gist for Ubuntu Users to get system dependencies set up.
+We support Debian and Debian-based distributions (Ubuntu, Mint, etc).
 Use The Carpentries R-Universe API to get all of the system dependencies.
-Here’s how to do that via CURL:
+To do this via CURL:

 curl https://carpentries.r-universe.dev/stats/sysdeps 2> /dev/null | jq -r '.headers[0] | select(. != null)'